 I was so relieved to know I could pass the steering wheel, brakes and clutch off to someone else I nearly danced in the street.
 After turning the car in the next day, we happily walked, hydrofoiled and bussed it the rest of the trip.

 Do you have any crazy misadventures and subsequent silver linings you’d like to share?
 I’d love to hear!

 - Oltraarno means ‘beyond the Arno’ and that it is an area located on the other side of the Arno River and contains one of the historic quarters of Florence?

 - the famed Ponte Vecchio, built around 1333 and considered one of the world’s most beautiful bridges, was the only bridge the retreating Germans did not destroy in Florence during the Second World War?
 It was supposedly saved by a Nazi consul officer named Gerhard Wolf, who it turns out was more a fan of Florence’s treasures than his boss Hitler and his agenda of complete destruction.
 Thank you, Consul Wolf!

 - the Ponte Vecchio was once one big macelleria with one butcher and fish monger after the other lining the bridge?
 Supposedly, the powers that be started leasing space on the bridge to shop or stall keepers in the 13th century.
-As you can imagine, the stench the meat and fish created was less than appealing and, by the late 16th century, the meat sellers, who had been joined by tanners somewhere along the way, had been replaced with goldsmiths and jewelers.
-Jewelry tradesmen and women continue to line the bridge today along with the addition of antique dealers and profumerias.
+As you can imagine, the stench the meat and fish created was less than appealing.
+By the late 16th century, the meat sellers, who had been joined by tanners along the way, had been replaced with goldsmiths and jewelers.
+Jewelry tradesmen and women continue to line the bridge today along with antique dealers and profumerias.